ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### resetForm

 Since we're binding the fields to `$form`, a HTML form reset (clearing all fields in the DOM) won't have any effect, so in Superforms, resetting means **going back to the initial state of the form data**, usually what you sent to the client in the load function.
 If this isn't what you want, you can use the [events](/concepts/events) and the [reset](/api#superform-return-type) function instead.

-## When to change the defaults?

-Quite rarely!
-If you have a single form on the page and nothing else is causing the page to invalidate, you'll probably be fine as it is.

-For multiple forms on the same page, you have to experiment with these three options.
-Read more on the [multiple forms](/concepts/multiple-forms) page.

 ## Making the form behave like the SvelteKit default